-Many of us might have been familiar with the world of virtual reality development via simulation games such as Second Life, where users can choose and customize an avatar and meet new people in a virtual environment.
-One could even go for dates, explore new landscapes, solve mysteries and even get married.
+Many of us are familiar with virtual reality development.
+Through simulation games like Second Life, users can choose and customize an avatar.
+Avatars can visit virtual environments and go on dates, explore new landscapes, solve mysteries and even get married.
 Virtual reality has come a far way, and there are a vast number of opportunities to explore.

-If you’re stumped, there’s always Google to help you out.

-Unity comes with its own tutorials for the absolute beginner here and there are plenty of online courses to improve your skills such as these and these.
+Unity comes with its own virtual reality tutorials, and there are plenty of online virtual reality courses.
 Once the prototype is ready, add appropriate sound and art to make the experience as immersive as possible.
-You also need to know how gyro and accelerometer sensors in mobile phones work as well as image processing and speech recognition.
+It’s also helpful to know how gyro and accelerometer sensors in mobile phones work, as well as image processing and speech recognition.

-Virtual Reality is a constantly evolving field and, the more you explore, the more treasures you’ll uncover.
-If you want to be a virtual reality developer, it’s important to stay up to speed on the industry.
-Subscribe to podcasts, read interesting articles about the subject, and follow the latest news.
-Remember that the VR industry is still at its nascent stage, so even when you think you’ve mastered it, there will always be newer things to learn.
-That’s why this is a great time to become a virtual reality developer.
+Subscribe to virtual reality podcasts, read interesting virtual reality articles about the subject, and follow the latest news.
+Remember that the VR industry is still at an early stage, so there will always be newer things to learn.